conjure-cp/conjure/README.md

 We host a few demo applications: See [https://conjure-cp.github.io/demos](https://conjure-cp.github.io/demos)

+## Conjure Notebook

+Conjure can be used inside a Jupyter notebook, with seamless Python integration.
+Using this extension, parameters are automatically passed from Python to Conjure and solutions are automatically made available in Python.

+See the [conjure-cp/conjure-notebook](https://github.com/conjure-cp/conjure-notebook) repository for details.

 ## Repository

 Conjure's source code, issue tracker and releases are hosted on the [conjure-cp/conjure](http://www.github.com/conjure-cp/conjure) Github repository.